 Asset class return outlooks

 IMPORTANT: The projections or other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modeled asset class.
-Simulations are as of December 31, 2019 and March 12, 2020.
+Simulations are as of March 31, 2020.
 Results from the model may vary with each use and over time.